salesforcecli/plugin-data/README.md

   Import data from one or more JSON files into an org.

   The JSON files that contain the data are in sObject tree format, which is a collection of nested, parent-child records with a single root record.
-Use the "sfdx data export tree" command to generate these JSON files.
+Use the "sf data export tree" command to generate these JSON files.

   If you used the --plan flag when exporting the data to generate a plan definition file, use the --plan flag to reference the file when you import.
 If you're not using a plan, use the --files flag to list the files.
 If you specify